What attributes can justify the price of expensive wines? Is this saying ‘The more expensive the bottle, the better the wine quality’ true?

 It is true indeed that high end wines can be more expensive to produce: tendering a single block vineyard, hand harvesting, or using French oak barrels has a superior cost.
 However, does this cost make them more palatable?

 When a novice wine taster begins her journey shopping for wine, she is usually confused by the amount of information that she has to consider before making a decision: red/white/rosé/sparkling, country of origin, grape variety, vintage, expert reviews, awards etc..
-Facing that wine shelf can make she feels dizzy and the only way to escape is to use a cue that she is familiar with: price!
-Can she expect to have a better sensory experience if she paid a bottle of cabernet sauvignon $35 instead of $25?
+Facing that wine shelf can make her feels dizzy and the only way to escape is to use a cue that she is familiar with: price!
+Can she expect to have a better sensory experience if she paid $35 instead of $25 for a bottle of cabernet sauvignon?

-Every year, the wine sensory class at Brock University starts by this experience where the students are invited to taste three wines in three different rooms.
+Every year, the wine sensory class at Brock University starts with this experience where the students are invited to taste three wines in three different rooms.

-The students starts their experimental journey in the wine cellar: try to picture it!
-The lights are dimmed, candles are lightened and glasses from each wine await for them on barrels used as tables.
+The students start their experimental journey in the wine cellar: try to picture it!
+The lights are dimmed, candles are lit and glasses from each wine await them on barrels used as tables.
 Classical music plays in the background.

-The instructor welcome them to their first sensory class and invite them to sample the wines while she gives an overview of the sensory journey they are undertaking that day.
+The instructor welcomes them to their first sensory class and invites them to sample the wines while she gives an overview of the sensory journey they are undertaking that day.
 Students chat, mingle, are impressed; they take some notes on the wines; it’s a class nonetheless.

 Then comes the big reveal.
 The same VQA wine was poured and presented in these different “containers”.
 Not only the environment altered the taste but also the perception of drinking wines with likely different qualities.

 The more expensive wine tasted better because it was expected to taste better; the cheap wine was less appreciated overall because wines in boxes cannot taste as good as a first growth.